 Hobbycraft colleagues are guided by key policies, including those on Anti-Bribery & Corruption, Whistleblowing, Pay & Contracts and Equal Opportunities.

 Monitoring adherence to the Modern Slavery Act 2015 is the responsibility of our Trading Director, a member of the main Board.
 Our colleagues are trained under his guidance.

 Our Product Supply Chain

-Hobbycraft sources product from over 100 international trusted partnerships, operating across 12 countries globally, with the largest international sourcing countries being China, Philippines, India and Nepal, which account for 30% of our sales.
-The remainder of the goods sourced are from UK Domestic suppliers.
+Hobbycraft sources products from over 100 international trusted partnerships, operating across 12 countries globally.
+Our largest international sourcing countries are China, Philippines, India and Nepal, which account for 30% of our imports.
+The remainder of the goods sourced are from UK suppliers.

-All our vendors also undergo an Environmental Social Governance Audit (ESG) every 2 years coupled with management through our sustainability KPIs which are reviewed regularly.
+All our vendors undergo an Environmental, Social and Governance Audit (ESG) every 2 years.
+Vendors are also monitored via our sustainability KPIs which are reviewed regularly.

-The audit findings are reported to our parent company to ensure that the best practice findings are shared across the portfolio of companies in a continuous improvement environment.
+The audit findings are reported to our ultimate controlling party to ensure that the best practice findings are shared across their portfolio of companies in a continuous improvement environment.

 Human trafficking is considered a zero tolerance issue at Hobbycraft.
-If evidence of forced, bonded, indentured, slave and/or prison labour is found, Hobbycraft reserves the right to examine the specific situation and develop the best possible strategy for resolution.
-If cases of non-compliance are not resolved within a timely manner, Hobbycraft may terminate the business relationship.
+If evidence of forced, bonded, indentured, slave and/or prison labour is found, Hobbycraft reserves the right to terminate the business relationship and report the matter to the relevant authorities.

 This statement has been approved and is fully supported by the Board of Directors.